LunaHub/Friends_social_data_analysis_2019/network_analysis_main_char.md

 The mean of the weight is around ~250 for each season.
 From the network we found that the overall strongest edge is between Chandler and Joey in season 5, with a weight of 333.
 This means that the 2 characters have appeared together in same scene 333 times in season 5!

+The following plot shows the weight of each relationship of the 6 main characters.
+Because the number of scenes is varying the weight is calculated relative to the number of scenes in each season.

+insert plot of all the weights!

 If you have seen the show you know that the two characters Ross and Rachel have a very complicated relationship through the show.
-By plotting the weight of the edge we can show how their relationship evolves.
-Because the number of scenes for each season is varying, we want to look at weight relative to the sum of all weights for each season.

-insert plot of rach and ross relationship.
+By plotting the weight of the edge we can show how their relationship evolves. insert plot of rach and ross relationship.

 The last three seasons their weight is very fluctuating.
-This makes sense because in season 8 Ross and Rachel gets a baby, in season 9 they are broken up, but in the season 10 they end up toghether.
-They also have the strongest weight in season 10.
+This makes sense because in season 8 Ross and Rachel gets a baby, in season 9 they are broken up, but in season 10 they end up toghether.

 insert funny ross and rachel GIF.